harry-brough/TUNA/README.md

 * This README file
 * The TUNA logo
 * The file LICENSE with the MIT license
-* The folder TUNA containing python files
+* The folder TUNA containing Python files
 * The installation file pyproject.toml
 * The TUNA manual
+* A changelog

 ## Documentation

-A copy of the TUNA manual can be found in the directory where the Python files are installed.
+A copy of the TUNA manual can be found in this repository, and in the directory where the Python files are installed.

 ## Using TUNA